Safety to be yourself

 Shannon Brown is a therapist who is devoted to providing a safe space for LGBTQ+ people living in Tennessee as well as non-LGBTQ+ people.

 She focuses on increasing every person's sense of empowerment & self-determination, providing advocacy to minimize barriers for change & growth, & educating all clients & family/community members.
-Shannon provides therapy for children, teenagers, adults, couples & families.
+Shannon provides therapy for adults, couples & families.

 Shannon holds a master’s degree in Social Work from Case Western Reserve University, is an Irene Sogg Gross Humanitarian Service award recipient (2007), is a Professional Achievement in Direct Practice award recipient (2018) & was inducted as an honored Member of the Hall of Achievement (2018).